OvercastNetwork/ProjectAres/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-A copy of the GNU Affero General Public License is included in the file LICENSE.txt
+A copy of the GNU Affero General Public License is included in the file LICENSE.txt, and can also be found at https://www.gnu.org/licenses/agpl-3.0.en.html

+**The AGPL license is quite restrictive, please make sure you understand it.
+If you run a modified version of this software as a network service, anyone who can use that service must also have access to the modified source code.**

 # Status